Suite 1504, level 15, Westfield Tower 2/101 Grafton St Bondi Junction 2022 Phone: (02) 8599 7161

 Unmasking the Enigma: Understanding Breast Implant Illness (BII)

-In the world of aesthetic surgery, breast implants have long been celebrated for their ability to enhance physical appearance and boost self-confidence.
+In the world of cosmetic medicine, breast implants have long been celebrated for their ability to enhance physical appearance and boost self-confidence.
 However, amidst the allure of transformation lies a shadowy realm where breast implant illness (BII) lurks, casting doubt and raising concerns among many patients.
 This blog delves into the intricacies of BII, offering an informative, engaging, and professional exploration of this perplexing condition.

 What is Breast Implant Illness?